 Once you’ve decided you’re ready to get going, follow the 36 towards Dussler Alm.
 From there, simply go back to the car park.

-Getting to the Adolf Munkel Trail
+How to get to the Adolf Munkel Trail

 Parking is available at Zanser Alm for €6 for the day.
-There’s plenty of space here but the parking area does fill up from 8am in the summer so I recommend a fairly early arrival in peak season.
-Alternatively you can drive to Santa Maddalena and catch a shuttle bus during the summer season.
+There’s plenty of space here, but the parking area does fill up from 8 am in the summer, so I recommend a fairly early arrival in peak season.
+Alternatively, you can drive to Santa Maddalena and catch a shuttle bus during the summer season.

 Bus 330 or 330-S run from Bressanone / Brixen train station to Santa Maddalena, from where you can catch the shuttle to the parking area at Zanser Alm in summer.
-Outside the summer season you’ll need to walk from the final stop to the trail.
+Outside the summer season, you’ll need to walk from the final stop to the trail.

-Facilites on the Adolf Munkel Trail
+Facilities on the Adolf Munkel Trail

 There are multiple restaurants open during the summer months, but the Geisler Alm / Malga Geisler is my pick of the bunch.
-The food is great, the staff delightful and the location second to none.
+The food is great, the staff delightful, and the location second to none.
 They remain open much later in the season than any of the other huts in the area, not shutting until November and opening in mid-May (they also open in the winter season).

 The Lago di Sorapis / Sorapissee Loop